What keeps you up at night, instead of sleeping like a baby?

 Or is it only occasionally that you lay awake and stare at the ceiling, wondering why these kinds of nights drag on forever when all the nights you sleep soundly seem over in a flash?

-Personally, I don’t have much trouble sleeping.
-My biggest complaint is that I stay up too late and don’t like to get out of bed in the morning.
+Personally, if I was writing this three years ago, I would have said that I don’t have much trouble sleeping.
+My biggest complaint was that I would stay up too late and don’t like to get out of bed in the morning.

 What Keeps You Awake At Night?

 Do you know what is causing your sleeping issues?
 Are you under a lot of pressure or stress during the day?
 Have you changed your diet or used a new medication?
-These can all affect sleep patterns and cause insomnia.
+Are you going through a life change such as menopause?

 3 suggestions to help you relax before bed: